apc518/context-collapse/Game_Details.md

 Each time an enemy spawns, there is some chance that it will be a big monster.
 If it is not a big monster, it will be a small monster as there are only two types of monsters.

-The chance that an enemy is _not_ a monster is multiplied by 0.998 each time a monster is spawned, starting once the spawn interval has reached its minimum.
+The chance that an enemy is _not_ a big monster is multiplied by 0.998 each time a monster is spawned, starting once the spawn interval has reached its minimum.

 All of the parameters surrounding enemy spawning that are dependant on difficulty are contained within difficulty.json.